ApplicationsOfLanguageModels/course-website-S2025/Lectures/week-8.md

 - Can AI-driven tutoring systems be expanded to handle multiple subjects and languages?
 - What are the ethical considerations of AI-based learning tools in education?

+### Project Discussions
+The course instructor organized a comprehensive discussion to facilitate inter-team collaboration.
+Students first worked individually to identify the biggest challenges they faced in their projects.
+Several key problem areas emerged, including:

+- **Dataset creation**: Challenges related to preprocessing, data collection, and the potential need for synthetic data generation.
+- **Fine-tuning difficulties**: Limited compute resources, dataset preparation for fine-tuning, and deciding between different fine-tuning strategies.
+- **Evaluation and RAG (Retrieval-Augmented Generation)**: Concerns about effective evaluation methodologies and integrating RAG into their workflows.

+After identifying these pain points, students were divided into two groups:
+1. One group focused on fine-tuning challenges and potential solutions.
+2. The other group discussed RAG and data-related issues.

+Following these in-depth discussions, students presented their insights to the class, leading to a productive and holistic exchange of ideas.
+This session helped refine their understanding of project challenges and fostered collaborative problem-solving.

 ---

 ## Resources